stellaCmiller/flash-lang-japanese/README.md

 ### Random To-Dos:

+* Git rid of my callback hell using async/await
+* OH MY GOD, i can get rid of most of the fetch requests, I had 0 idea that the body parser url encoded extended option made forms actually function correctly.
+UGH
 * Use React Fragments to clean up all of the annoying extra divs in my code
 * Make a more generic button component that receives a value prop because I swap button values a lot, no need to have multiple
 * Eventually swap over to react-bootstrap instead of using it the normal way